-The council has to declare an Air Quality Management Area (AQMA) - an area where action is needed to manage air pollution and prevent deterioration.
+We declare an Air Quality Management Area (AQMA) where we require action to manage air pollution and prevent deterioration.

 What happens in an AQMA?

 Councils have to take steps to improve air quality in an AQMA.
-We aim to produce an action plan within 18 months of the AQMA being declared.
-Many actions required to reduce pollution levels are beyond the direct control of the council and will therefore work with other organisations such as Cumbria County Council and the Highways Authority to work towards the necessary controls.
+We aim to produce an action plan within 18 months of the declaration of an AQMA.
+Many actions required to reduce pollution levels are beyond our direct control and we will work with other organisations, such as Cumbria County Council and the Highways Authority, towards the necessary controls.
 We will also monitor the effectiveness of the measures we take to improve the air quality in the AQMA.

 Are there any other AQMAs in the UK?

 There is no evidence that being in an AQMA affects property values.
-The AQMA is a positive step, as it means action is being taken to improve air quality.
+The AQMA is a positive step, as it means we take action to improve air quality.
 Declaring an AQMA is not an optional process for a Council.

 How might poor air quality affect my health?

 If your health is good, you are unlikely to have any serious short-term effects.
-However, people with lung diseases or heart conditions are more likely to be affected as they have lower resistance to infections such as influenza.
+However, it is more likely to affect people with lung diseases or heart conditions, as they have lower resistance to infections, such as influenza.

 Where can I get further health information?

-You can find out more on air quality and public health from Defra on GOV.UK.
+Air quality and public health from Defra on GOV.UK provide further information.